danieldelcore/trousers/README.md

     `;
 ```

-Notice that you can localise the logic for a particular state in one place.
-It becomes more obvious to see which conditions will need to be met before a particular style set is applied.
+Notice that you can localise the logic for a particular state in one place, which makes it more obvious to see which conditions will need to be met before a particular style set is applied.

 Under the hood, Trousers will generate a [hash](https://github.com/perezd/node-murmurhash), mount styles to the `<head>` of the page and return a human readable class name.
 Then on, we are simply dealing with class names.

 ### Enter Hooks
 Hooks is a hot new feature in React, which allows Trousers to access context and state while abstracting the messy details away from the consumer.
 Our `useTrousers` hook accepts a name, some props and an instance of `trousers()`.
-It will then evaluate everything for you and return a human readable classname, which you can then apply to your desired element.
+It will then evaluate everything for you and return a human readable class name, which you can then apply to your desired element.
 For example, here we define a style for the button and inner span and apply the resulting classes to their respective elements.

 ```jsx